 AMY GOODMAN: Tell us what happened.

-KOT HORDYNSKI: Well, in April of 2005, Students Against War at the UCSC campus, our group, we organized a protest, a counter-recruitment rally that was a 100% peaceful rally in the center of campus that marched to a recruitment fair that was happening on campus.
-And we later, fast-forwarding to later in that year to December of 2005, we read a report on the internet, as you mentioned, by an MSNBC report that listed our — that listed a number of different events that were organized by antiwar groups in a document in the TALON database, and our protest, our April 5 event, was listed as a credible threat.
+KOT HORDYNSKI: Well, in April of 2005, Students Against War at the UCSC campus, our group, we organized a protest, a counter-recruitment rally that was a 100 percent peaceful rally in the center of campus that marched to a recruitment fair that was happening on campus.
+And we later, fast-forwarding to later in that year to December of 2005, we read a report on the Internet, as you mentioned, by an MSNBC report that listed our — that listed a number of different events that were organized by antiwar groups in a document in the TALON database, and our protest, our April 5 event, was listed as a credible threat.